Hair Maintenance Hacks to Prolong Hair Color

 3. Use color-conditioning hair masks with phytopigments.

-4. Avoid using heat as much as you can.
+4. Avoid using heat as much as possible.

-Heat is the hair’s enemy, especially dyed hair.
-Color-treated hair is susceptible to damage and fading – adding heat to the equation makes it more fragile.
+Heat is the hair’s enemy—especially dyed hair.
+Color-treated hair is susceptible to damage and fading as it is, so adding heat to the equation makes it even more fragile.
 Heat leaches color molecules out of the hair as it opens up the cuticles.
-If your clients must use heat, using the lowest heat setting while showering and styling are highly recommended.
+If your clients must use heat, using the lowest heat setting while showering and styling is highly recommended.

 5. Choose hair products that offer UV and heat protection.

 Heat and ultraviolet radiation are detrimental to the health of the hair.
 Give the strands another layer of protection by using a heat protectant like Oway’s Thermal Stress Protector.
-It does not only prevent heat damage but it also helps lock in shine and moisture.
+It not only prevents heat damage, but also helps lock in shine and moisture.

 6. Eat a balanced diet.

-Sometimes, the hair’s ability to retain color vibrancy is not only because of external aggressors like heat and environmental toxins take their toll on color vibrancy, there is an underlying aggressor that gets much less attention: diet and health.
-Are they consuming enough iron and vitamin B-rich foods?
-These nutrients help keep the hair strong, healthy, and lustrous.
+Although external aggressors like heat and environmental toxins take their toll on color vibrancy, there is an underlying aggressor that gets much less attention: diet and health.
+Are your clients consuming enough iron and vitamin B-rich foods?
+These nutrients help keep the hair strong, healthy and lustrous.

 8. Exercise.
 Exercise.
 Exercise.

 Exercise helps burn stress hormones and keeps blood and oxygen flowing throughout the body—including to the scalp!
 Increased blood and oxygen to the scalp means the hair will look even more shiny and healthy.

-9. But remember to moisturize your hair after a workout.
+9. Remember to moisturize hair after a workout.

-All that sweat from working out can dry out the hair, so after taking a shower, make sure they moisturize their hair by incorporating some organic serums into their styling routine to re-hydrate the hair.
+Sweat produced from exercise (or in general) can dry out the hair, so after taking a shower, make sure clients moisturize their hair by incorporating some organic serums into their styling routine for much needed re-hydration.